complyue/edh-early-history/edh/README.md

 [event `sink`](#goroutine-concurrency-control-and-sink-the-broadcasting-channel)
-is implemented in a way that concurrent/parallel publications into it won't block (actually won't even delay) each others, so you can implement a single _back-storage-writer_ draining a event `sink`, then have multiple concurrent _data-writers_ to the `sink`, to easily have the writes well serialized, without worrying that slow writers may slow down fast writers.
+is implemented in a way that concurrent/parallel publications into it won't block (actually won't even delay) each others, so you can implement a single _back-storage-writer_ draining an event `sink`, then have multiple concurrent _data-writers_ to the `sink`, to easily have the writes well serialized, without worrying that slow writers may slow down fast writers.

-Please make sure the _back-storage-writer_ is reasonable fast as necessary though.
+Please make sure the _back-storage-writer_ is reasonably fast as necessary though.

 ### easy programming of data consistency